ECCV Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Dividend Policy: The board is considering the implications of the new conservative distribution policy, with potential for future supplemental distributions if conditions allow.
+• Dividend Policy: Management indicated that the new conservative distribution policy allows for potential future supplemental distributions if conditions improve.

-• Credit Quality Outlook: Management expects credit quality to remain stable, with no significant uptick in credit expenses anticipated for 2026.
+• Credit Quality Outlook: Management expects credit conditions to remain stable, with no significant uptick in credit expenses anticipated.